abitofhelp/pipelib_ada/docs/ARCHITECTURE.md

 ## Summary

-This guide provides practical patterns and solutions for working with Pipelib's architecture.
+This guide provides comprehensive architectural patterns and solutions for working with Pipelib.
 The key principles are:

 1. **Respect layer boundaries** - Domain → Application → Infrastructure
 2. **Enforce type safety** - Use distinct semantic types to prevent parameter confusion